-Operating from a shop-front in the shopping area of the village, the project is governed by a Board of Directors made up of local people, who employ five members of staff (2 full time, 3 part time).
-One of the full time posts at THL is a Community Development Worker whose role is to ensure the community are at the heart of everything they do, keeping all of their activities ‘community-led’.
+Operating from a shop-front in the shopping area of the village, the project was governed by a Board of Directors made up of local people, who employed five members of staff (two full time, three part time).
+One of the full time posts at THL was a Community Development Worker whose role was to ensure the community were at the heart of everything they did, keeping all of their activities ‘community-led’.

-THL is now part of Clackmannanshire Healthier Lives, a community-based programme which offers support and advice to people in Clackmannanshire, to help them make changes that can improve their health and wellbeing.
-Through this partnership, THL now have a Service Level Agreement with Clackmannanshire Council to deliver services until March 2017.
+THL was part of Clackmannanshire Healthier Lives, a community-based programme which offered support and advice to people in Clackmannanshire, to help them make changes that could improve their health and wellbeing.
+Through this partnership, THL had a Service Level Agreement with Clackmannanshire Council to deliver services until March 2017.
 The council withdrew funding because of cut backs in 2018.

-The Christmas Event is a lunch for older people, where over 200 residents are treated to a healthy lunch, with singing provided by local school pupils and information on services available for older adults.
+The Christmas Event was a lunch for older people, where over 200 residents were treated to a healthy lunch, with singing provided by local school pupils and information on services available for older adults.

 “I’m glad I popped into THL to buy tatties at the Fruit Barra and was invited to the THL Christmas Lunch.
 I met Billy from the Fuel Advice Service there who then came to visit me at home.
 I now have a new central heating system and am saving money on my bills.
 I also get the warm home discount.
 I had tried to access this support before, but when I filled in the form, I was told I wasn’t eligible.
 Thanks for all you help and encouragement.”
 Tullibody Pensioner

-THL has a steady rise in the number of people using its services over the last couple of years, with around 100 doing so each week.
-Through providing services and activities in an unquestioning way, THL is attracting new users that wouldn’t normally engage.
+THL saw a steady rise in the number of people using its services over its last couple of years of operation, with around 100 doing so each week.
+Through providing services and activities in an unquestioning way, THL attracted new users that wouldn’t normally engage.

 THL was one of the 45 Healthy Living Centres throughout Scotland funded through the New Opportunities Fund programme (the precursor to the Big Lottery Fund).
 When funding ceased in 2009, the Clackmannanshire Alliance (Community Planning Partnership) recognised there was still a need in the area for a project that focussed on dealing with the underlying causes of health inequalities.
 It has a Service Level Agreement until March 2017, recieving 70% of its overall running costs, with the remaining 30% raised elsewhere.